top of page

 Indeed, in 2022, a man was placed in a women’s prison in Dielsdorf/ZH, following the decision of its director, Simone Keller da Cunha Sarandão.
 She said: “Es geht um die Identität” (“it’s about [his] identity”).
 The man identified as a woman.
 After he was arrested in September 2022, he was initially housed in the men’s prison of Stans/NW.
 But Stans’s prison director, Stephan Rohr, said that he and his staff were not properly equipped to accommodate such a man.
 He and his staff had been informed by the responsible prosecutor’s office that the male prisoner wanted to be addressed as a woman.
 Apparently, in the men’s prison, the prisoner isolated himself, and director Stephan Rohr was worried he and his staff didn’t have enough resources to create an appropriate community for him.

 The prisoner, who had intact male genitalia, was then transferred to a women’s prison.
 The media never revealed what kind of crime he had committed, so it could have even been sexual assault or rape.
-The article in SRF just wrote: “Insbesondere trans Personen sind (…) im Freiheitsentzug vulnerable.” (“Trans people in particular are vulnerable in deprivation of liberty”).
+The article in SRF just wrote: “Insbesondere trans Personen sind (…) im Freiheitsentzug vulnerable.” (“Trans people in particular are (...) vulnerable when deprived of their liberty”).
 The article in RTS wrote exactly the same: “Dans le monde carceral, les personnes transgenres sont particulièrement à risque (…) » (« In prison, transgender people are particularly at risk »), in order to explain the transfer of a male prisoner to a women’s prison.
 The RTS article also mentioned the recent document that provides guidance on dealing with incarcerated “trans” people: “Depuis l’an dernier, il existe un document cadre en Suisse.”
 (RTS, December 3, 2022).

-How can a man be placed in a women’s prison, since prisons are sex-segregated?
-Well, the Swiss Center of Competence for the Enforcement of Criminal Sanctions (SKJV/CSPSP), based in Fribourg, published a document in June 2021, with the title “Die Betreuung von LGBTIQ+ Personen im Freiheitsentzug” (“Care of LGBTIQ+ people in detention”).
-This document suggests that the “transgender” detainee’s self-determination of “gender identity” takes precedence, and that the detainee should therefore choose whether he or she wants to be placed in a men’s or a women’s prison.
+The Swiss Center of Competence for the Enforcement of Criminal Sanctions (SKJV/CSPSP), based in Fribourg, published a document in June 2021, with the title “Die Betreuung von LGBTIQ+ Personen im Freiheitsentzug” (“Care of LGBTIQ+ people in detention”).
+This document states that the “transgender” detainee’s self-determination of “gender identity” takes precedence, and that he (or she) should therefore choose whether to be placed in a men’s or a women’s prison.

 Femina Helvetica’s view on this document is as follows:

-• The document claims to offer an insight into issues faced by LGBTIQ+ people (lesbians, gay men, bisexuals, “transgender” people, intersex and queer) in detention, but in reality, it only addresses issues faced by men who claim to be women, and gay men.
+• The document claims to offer an insight into issues faced by “LGBTIQ+ people” (lesbians, gay men, bisexuals, “transgender” people, intersex and queer) in detention, but in reality, it only addresses issues faced by men.

-• The document mentions a recommendation by the European Committee for the Prevention of Torture (CPT), which stipulates that if a man who identifies as woman is incarcerated in a men’s unit, he should be offered activities that allow him to come into contact with detainees belonging to the sex he identifies with, i.e. women.
-Femina Helvetica does not believe that male prisoners who identify as women should have a special right to socialize with women.
+• The document mentions a recommendation by the European Committee for the Prevention of Torture (CPT), which stipulates that if a man who claims to be a woman is incarcerated in a men’s unit, he should be offered activities that allow him to come into contact with detainees belonging to the sex he pretends to be, i.e. female.
+Femina Helvetica does not believe that male prisoners should have a special right to socialize with women.

 The result of the revision of the process to change one’s sex in the civil status register in 2022 is that any man can now easily change the sex marker on his official documents to “female” by a simple declaration before the registrar.
-Femina Helvetica demands that no man, regardless of the sex stated in his legal documents, should be placed in a women’s prison or a women’s unit.

 Links to supporting documentation: